Rayan Aït-Nouri: Manchester City

 On 9 June 2025, Aït-Nouri made a permanent move to fellow Premier League side Manchester City on a five-year deal running till summer of 2030 for a reported initial fee of £31.8 million with potential £5.2 million in bonuses.
 Aït-Nouri made his City debut on 22 June in the FIFA Club World Cup, starting in a 6–0 group stage win over Al Ain.
 On 16 August, he made his Premier League debut for City in their opening game of the season, a 4–0 away victory over his former club Wolverhampton Wanderers.

 International career

 Aït-Nouri holds French and Algerian nationalities.
 He was a youth international for France, having represented the French under-18 and under-21 teams.
 In January 2023, he switched to represent Algeria internationally.
 He made his debut with the Algerian national team in the 2023 Africa Cup of Nations qualification match against Niger, in Nelson Mandela Stadium, on 23 March 2023.

 In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.

+On 31 May 2026, Aït-Nouri was named in Vladimir Petković's 26-man Algeria squad for the 2026 FIFA World Cup.